-Theres’s never been a better time to build your own campervan conversions.
+Theres’s never been a better time to build your own campervan conversion.
 With the reduced cost and increased availability of parts, tools and used vehicles you too can make your own dream camper van, at a fraction of the cost of buying a professional conversion.
 Our comprehensive guide helps you through every stage, from planning, buying an empty van, sourcing parts, choosing layouts , fitting furniture and the legal paperwork required.

 More and more people are converting their own camper vans.
 With the reduced costs of second hand vehicles, especially panel vans, and the increased availability of the parts required, it has never been easier.